-This article will discuss the idea of cognitive conflict by defining it and presenting an example.
-It will also explain the difference between cognitive and affective conflict and why approaching a group with a cognitive conflict mindset can be healthier for a group dynamic.
+This article will define cognitive conflict and present an example.
+It will also explain the difference between cognitive and affective conflict and describe why approaching a group with a cognitive conflict mindset can be healthier for a group dynamic.
 Next, it will briefly discuss the benefits that this type of conflict brings to the learning process and how it can benefit groups.
 Finally, the article will discuss how cognitive conflict can be managed and utilized in the workplace and other group settings.

 Cognitive Conflict Defined

 The concept of cognitive conflict comes from the educational field.
-It is the term used for the cognitive dissonance that results from being confronted by information that contradicts someone’s prior beliefs and ideas.
-People come into a situation with many different beliefs and ideas that they see the world through.
-Having someone present something that is in direct opposition to one’s beliefs requires that they evaluate both their original thoughts and also the ideas that are presented.
+It is the term used for the cognitive dissonance resulting from being confronted by information contradicting someone’s prior beliefs and ideas.
+People come into a situation with many different beliefs and ideas through which they see the world.
+Having someone present something in direct opposition to one’s beliefs requires that they evaluate both their original thoughts and the ideas presented.
 This situation forces a person to consider new ideas and challenge their beliefs.
-They can choose to consider the new ideas and change their mind or can choose to keep their original beliefs.
+They can believe the latest ideas and change their mind or keep their original beliefs.
 They can also choose to ignore the new information and keep their beliefs.
-This struggling with the new information and deciding what to do with it is all part of the conflict.
+This struggle with the new information and deciding what to do with it is all part of the conflict.

 Cognitive conflict also focuses on the issues and tasks at hand.
 It holds viewpoints as separate from people so that people may discuss the subject without taking personal offense at the discussion.
 It requires openness to new ideas and a discussion of the possibilities.
 Finding a common goal and a common plan to achieve that goal can increase productivity and ensure success.
-It can also give learners a new appreciation for their ideas and force them to support their ideas moving forward.
-The variety of opinions and ideas help the group move toward a creative idea for the tasks that need to be accomplished.
+It can also give learners a new appreciation for their ideas and force them to support them moving forward.
+The variety of opinions and ideas helps the group move toward a creative idea for the tasks that must be accomplished.

 An Example of Cognitive Conflict

 Consider an example of a situation where a cognitive conflict occurs.
 Imagine Bob and Sue work for the same company as managers.
 Their boss gives them the assignment to complete together—build a new marketing strategy for a new product.
-Both Sue and Bob have created marketing plans that have done exceptionally well for products, and their boss wanted their collective excellence on this project.
-Bob has worked at the company for 25 years and has a process for handling marketing plans that often produce a steady return.
+Sue and Bob created marketing plans that did exceptionally well for their products, and their boss wanted their collective excellence in this project.
+Bob has worked at the company for 25 years and has a process for handling marketing plans and processes that often produce a steady return.
 Sue graduated from college with a marketing focus five years ago and is known for her innovative and tailored approach to marketing that excels in the field.

-When Bob and Sue have their first meeting, they each have an idea of what they would like to do to produce this marketing campaign.
+When Bob and Sue meet, they know what they want to do to produce this marketing campaign.
 Bob explains his approach to Sue, and Sue explains her approach to Bob.
 Bob focuses on the strengths of the product and the best services it will provide.
-Sue focuses on the individual customers who she believes will benefit from the product and aims the campaign at them.
-Both Bob and Sue believe that they have a solid proposal, but they are fairly at odds with how to proceed with the campaign.
+Sue focuses on the customers she believes will benefit from the product and aims to reach them through the campaign.
+Bob and Sue believe they have a solid proposal, but they are pretty at odds with how to proceed with the campaign.
 Bob and Sue experience cognitive conflict.
-Both of them are forced to consider the other’s option and potentially learn from it and use it, or they may choose to force their ideas on the other.
-We will return to this issue as we continue to discuss the cognitive conflict.
+Both of them are forced to consider the other’s options and potentially learn from them and use them, or they may choose to force their ideas on the other.
+We will return to this issue as we continue to discuss the theory of cognitive conflict.

 Cognitive vs. Affective Conflict

-Cognitive conflict in group settings focuses on the tasks at hand.
+Cognitive conflict in group settings focuses on the difficulty of the tasks.
 The group will debate the issues or tasks and how to accomplish a goal until they can reach a creative solution.
-This type of conflict can be loud and vigorous, but an important distinction is that it always values communication from all sides of the issue and sees openness as the best way to learn.
-The different perspectives are considered and valued rather than being a threat, and the goal of this conflict is to find a solution for the problem together.
+Cognitive dissonance can be loud and vigorous, but an important distinction is that it always values communication from all sides of the issue and sees openness as the best way to learn.
+The different perspectives and mental representations are considered and valued rather than being a threat, and this conflict aims to find a solution to the problem together.

 Affective conflict is often called relational conflict.
-This often equates the viewpoints of others with their personality and can be incredibly damaging to relationships in groups.
-Common characteristics include blaming others for the conflict, taking conflict personally, and considering people the problem rather than the issue.
-Opposing viewpoints as threats that need to be taken out, and the goal becomes winning rather than creating a solution.
+This usually equates the differences in the viewpoints of others with their personality and can be incredibly damaging to relationships in groups.
+Common characteristics include blaming others for the conflict, taking conflict personally, and considering people as the problem rather than the issue.
+Opposing viewpoints are threats that need to be taken out, and the goal becomes winning rather than creating a solution.
 As this happens, the relationships within the group suffer.

 Back to the Example: